EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 In EDHOC, the ephemeral keys are used to provide a good amount of randomness to each session.
 A good amount of randomness is important for the key generation, to provide aliveness, and to protect against interleaving attacks.
 For this reason, the ephemeral keys MUST NOT be reused, both parties SHALL generate fresh random ephemeral key pairs.

 The choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for certificates, EDHOC, and the protection of application data.
 Party U and V should enforce a minimum security level.

-Note that, depending on the application, the application keys established through the EDHOC protocol will need to be renewed, in which case the communicating parties need to run the protocol again.
-Alternatively derive application keys with other labels.
+The data rates in many IoT deployments are very limited.
+Given that the application keys are protected as well as the long-term authentication keys they can often be used for years or decades before the cryptographic limits are reached.
+If the application keys established through EDHOC need to be renewed, the communicating parties can derive application keys with other labels or run EDHOC again.

 ## Unprotected Data